PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

  - The .github/workflow/destroy.yml file will be responsible for destory the infrastructure.
  - the infrastructures will be managed with different different workspace to maintain the infrastructure as per stage, eg. dev or prod.
  - Set the stage dev/prod on the Run workflow "Deploy in the AWS Infrastructure with Terraform workflow" to deploy the infrastructure.
- - Type "destroy" in the Run workflow in the "Destroy AWS destroy infrastructure workflow" to destroy the infrastructure.
+ - Set the stage dev/prod in the Run workflow in the "Destroy AWS destroy infrastructure workflow" to destroy the infrastructure.
- - You have to manually type "destroy" to prevent accidental delete of infrastructure.